 HP 183) Match Incorrect Logical Unit text to Peripheral Qualifier text (Accepted, Editorial) [246] Page 81, 5.9.4 Incorrect logical unit selection Please tie the phrases like "does not support the logical unit" in all the A) B) entries to the PQ values returned by INQUIRY for that logical unit.
-Either: A) The logical unit returns a PQ of 011b in the Standard INQUIRY data (see SPC-3) (i.e., the SCSI target device does not support the logical unit) or A) The SCSI target device does not support the logical unit (i.e., the logical unit returns a PQ of 011b in the Standard INQUIRY data (see SPC-3); Editor's Note: Including the changes made by comment IBM 47), the cited text will be modified as follows: - a) Shall be terminated with CHECK CONDITION status, with the sense key set to ILLEGAL REQUEST, and with the additional sense code set to LOGICAL UNIT NOT SUPPORTED, if: - A) The SCSI target device does not support is not capable of supporting the logical unit (e.g., some SCSI target devices support only one peripheral device); or - B) The SCSI target device supports the logical unit, but the peripheral device is not currently attached connected to the SCSI target device; - or - b) Is responded to in a vendor specific manner, if: - A) The SCSI target device supports the logical unit and the peripheral device is attached connected, but the peripheral device is not operational; or - B) The SCSI target device supports the logical unit but is incapable of determining if the peripheral device is attached connected or is not operational when because the peripheral device is not ready.
-HP 184) No title assigned yet (Unprocessed) [247] Page 81, 5.9.3 Overlapped commands "that command" is not the command that was just received with the overlapping tag, nor is it the command/task already using that tag.
+Either: A) The logical unit returns a PQ of 011b in the Standard INQUIRY data (see SPC-3) (i.e., the SCSI target device does not support the logical unit) or A) The SCSI target device does not support the logical unit (i.e., the logical unit returns a PQ of 011b in the Standard INQUIRY data (see SPC-3); Editor's Note: Including the changes made by comment IBM 47), the cited text will be modified as follows: - a) Shall be terminated with CHECK CONDITION status, with the sense key set to ILLEGAL REQUEST, and with the additional sense code set to LOGICAL UNIT NOT SUPPORTED, if: - A) The SCSI target device does not support is not capable of supporting the logical unit (e.g., some SCSI target devices support only one peripheral device); or - B) The SCSI target device supports the logical unit, but the peripheral device is not currently attached connected to the SCSI target device; 10 - b) Is responded to in a vendor specific manner, if: - A) The SCSI target device supports the logical unit and the peripheral device is attached connected, but the peripheral device is not operational; or - B) The SCSI target device supports the logical unit but is incapable of determining if the peripheral device is attached connected or is not operational when because the peripheral device is not ready.
+HP 184) Commands other than the overlapped command receive CHECK CONDITION status (Rejected) [247] Page 81, 5.9.3 Overlapped commands "that command" is not the command that was just received with the overlapping tag, nor is it the command/task already using that tag.
 Change to "for that I_T_L_Q nexus."
+Reason for Rejection: In fact, 'that command' is the command that was received with the overlapping tag.
+All other tasks are aborted without response to the application client.
+Comment Maxtor 20) addresses the need for a change in the cited text.
+Comment Sun 3) addresses the need for a change in the subclause describing task lifetimes.
 HP 185) SPI hold over (Accepted, Editorial) [248] Page 81, 5.9.3 Overlapped command Delete "10 Some logical units may not detect an overlapped command until after the CDB has been received."
 This is a remnant of parallel SCSI where the tag was sent in a discrete step before the CDB was sent.
 In modern protocols it's in the same frame as the CDB.
 HP 186) Scope of overlapped commands processing is limited to logical unit (No Action Taken) [249] Page 81, 5.9.3 Overlapped commands "A task manager that detects an overlapped command..."
 Both FCP and SAS define task tags that have an I_T scope, not an I_T_L scope.
 If a command arrives with a tag in use in logical unit N, must only tasks from that initiator port in logical unit N aborted, or can tasks from that initiator port in all logical units be aborted?
 Editor's Note: The complete cited sentence is: